 The course is so structured and easy to follow.
 Jo writes in the same way that she speaks so it’s as if she’s in the room with you.
 It’s laid out really clearly in step-by-step sections and you just work through at your own pace.
 There are loads of activities to do and blogs to read so you don’t get to the point where you’re flagging.

-Jo is so supportive, I see her like a mentor.
+Jo is so supportive, I see her as a mentor.
 She invests in each of her trainees and it’s evident she wants us to succeed.
 She is always on hand to answer any questions but she’s also not afraid of telling us to think for ourselves and act like business owners!

 The private trainee-only Facebook group is my holy grail.
 There is SO much useful information and advice in there and the support is tremendous.
 I have met some women in there who I think will be friends for life.